 Parameters loop (AbstractEventLoop, optional) - The event loop in which the asynchronous logging task will be scheduled and executed.
-If None, the loop returned by asyncio.get_event_loop() is used.
+If None, the loop used is the one returned by asyncio.get\running\loop() at the time of the logging call (task is discarded if there is no loop currently running).